john4ster/Python-Paint/README.md

 # Python Paint
 Python Paint is a simple drawing application that allows the user to draw on a grid using different drawing tools, brush sizes, and colors.
+The user can also save images to a directory.

 # What I Learned
 * How to allow the user to change a grid's look using pygame